FuzzySecurity/StandIn/README.md

 #### Syntax

-Get all properties of the resolved object.
+Return the resolved object.
 Queries can be simple matches for a single property or complex LDAP filters.
+Optionally filter the properties you wish to pull back with `--filter`.

 ```
 C:\> StandIn.exe --object samaccountname=m-10-1909-01$